urbanpiper/android-sdk/README.md

-# android-sdk
+# Android SDK for UrbanPiper platform

-SDK for Android
+Source-code for the Android SDK to be used for building custom apps on top of the UrbanPiper platform.